jmptrader/pubsubsql.github.io/get-started/getting-started.md

 # Connecting to the server

-Once server is up and running (or you want to use our public playground server), just follow the docs for your favorite language:
+Once the server is up and running (or you want to use our public playground server), just follow the docs for your favorite language:

     * [Node JS](/docs/nodejs.html)
     * [Go](/docs/go.html)